bethesque/gist-notifications/README.md

 ## Troubleshooting

-If you get a Net::SMTPAuthenticationError, try going to `https://accounts.google.com/b/0/DisplayUnlockCaptcha`, submitting, and then running the code again.
+If you get a `Net::SMTPAuthenticationError`, try going to `https://accounts.google.com/b/0/DisplayUnlockCaptcha`, submitting, and then running the code again.

 For launchd issues, try: